Websites, Newsletters, and Blogs

 Computers in Libraries.

-Features articles on applications of computer technologies in libraries and reviews of technology products.
+This magazine, from Information Today, features articles on applications of computer technologies in libraries and reviews of technology products.

 Information Technology and Libraries.